cdktf/cdktf-provider-snowflake/docs/warehouse.python.md

 - *Type:* typing.Union[int, float]

-Specifies the maximum scale factor for leasing compute resources for query acceleration.
+(Default: fallback to Snowflake default - uses special value that cannot be set in the configuration manually (`-1`)) Specifies the maximum scale factor for leasing compute resources for query acceleration.

 The scale factor is used as a multiplier based on warehouse size.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/1.0.5/docs/resources/warehouse#query_acceleration_max_scale_factor Warehouse#query_acceleration_max_scale_factor}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/1.2.1/docs/resources/warehouse#query_acceleration_max_scale_factor Warehouse#query_acceleration_max_scale_factor}

 ---